Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

-I hold a Higher Professional Diploma in Counselling and Psychotherapy, with Distinction, and I am registered with the British Association for Counselling and Psychotherapy (BACP) as a therapeutic practitioner.
+I have a Master of Arts degree in counselling and psychotherapy, a Certificate in Therapeutic Counselling Supervision, and I am registered with the British Association for Counselling and Psychotherapy (BACP) as a therapist and clinical supervisor.
 The BACP is the UK’s largest professional body for the counselling professions.
 In 2013 the BACP launched the first register to achieve Accredited Voluntary Register status with the Professional Standards Authority for Health and Social Care.
 All members are bound by a Code of Ethics & Practice, and a Complaints Procedure.

 I am committed to Continuing Professional Development (CPD) and regularly undertake further training in specific areas, such as working therapeutically with: